Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 ## Enable debug mode

 Debug mode assigns a unique name to every launched coroutine.
-You can see the name in a Java debugger, in the coroutine's string representation, and in a thread's name while it runs the coroutine.
+You can see the coroutine names in a Java debugger, in the coroutine's string representation, and in a thread's name while it runs the coroutine.

 > Debug mode has negligible runtime overhead, so you can keep it enabled to simplify logging and diagnostics.
 >